 After corrections have been made, an accepted manuscript will be sent to the publisher for printing.
 The proof may be revised more than once by the corresponding author, if needed.
 The author should double-check for corrections in the content, title, affiliation, capitalization, locations of figures, and references.
 Corresponding authors are responsible for further corrections made after printing.

+There is no submission fee or page charge.
+Article processing charge can be applied for accepted articles, according to the number of tables or figures (approximately $20~$50).
 A minimum of 50 offprints will be provided upon request (after payment).
 Reprints are available at any time after publication; however, reprints ordered after publication may be subject to increases in price.
-A page charge will be requested to the corresponding author and color photographs require an additional fee.

 4. Confirmation of acceptance

 Once the manuscript is at the publisher, confirmation of acceptance by the Child Kidney Dis may be issued.
 Registering for the board exams, a receipt of confirmation may be ordered for the accepted manuscript.